serhat-yildiz/pluggedin-app/tests/TEST-SUMMARY.md

 - Maintain test data in centralized mocks
 - Run tests in CI/CD pipeline

+## Recent Updates (2025-07-11)

+### Comprehensive Registry Server Tests Added
+- Expanded registry-servers.test.ts from 6 tests to 48 tests (+ 1 skipped)
+- Added complete test coverage for all exported functions:
+  - `checkUserGitHubConnection` - 5 tests covering all scenarios
+  - `fetchRegistryServer` - 3 tests for registry API interactions
+  - `importRegistryServer` - 4 tests for server import flow
+  - `publishClaimedServer` - 7 tests for publishing claimed servers
+  - `claimServer` - 6 tests for server claiming process
+  - `getClaimableServers` - 3 tests for fetching claimable servers
+  - `submitWizardToRegistry` - 14 tests covering all wizard submission flows
+- Improved mock setup with proper dependency injection
+- Added comprehensive error scenario testing
+- One test skipped due to complex NextAuth flow interaction (documented with TODO)

 ## Conclusion

 The testing implementation provides a solid foundation for the registry features.
-While we encountered challenges with complex mocking, the chosen approach of testing individual pieces of functionality ensures good coverage of critical business logic.
+With the recent expansion, we now have comprehensive test coverage for all registry server actions, significantly improving confidence in the codebase.
+While we encountered challenges with complex mocking (particularly for the NextAuth flow), the chosen approach of testing individual pieces of functionality ensures good coverage of critical business logic.
 The test utilities and mock data created will facilitate future test development as the application grows.